 Contactless Card Payments

 Your mobile phone holds the future of a cash-free society inside it.
 There are countless mobile apps developed by banks, telecommunications companies and other service providers that act as digital wallets and facilitate holistic digital banking.
+During these pandemic times, such apps are the easiest and secure as you do not have to worry about carrying a wallet any more..
+An example of an app that has revolutionized the Lankan Payday loan market is OnCredit Mobile App

 The ultimate buzzword in the world of fintech.
 While innovation-centric businesses like Tesla have accepted Bitcoin as a payment method, cryptocurrency is yet to become a widely-available means of payments and money transfers.
 Cryptocurrency is the future of digital cash and is set to change the entire finance and banking system in the not-so-distant future.
+This concept is ever booming and people are trying to understand and mine cryptocurrencies through the internet as the concept of mining allows people to earn cryptocurrencies through the internet.

 Some of the main benefits of using digital cash for transactions are as follows: